Sarabjit Singh: Arrest and prosecution

 Sarabjit was caught on an unmarked Indo-Pakistani border area and arrested by the Pakistan Rangers near Kasur.
-Singh and his supporters claimed that the arrest was a case of mistaken identity and that he was only a poor farmer who was drunk and had strayed over the border.
+Singh and his supporters claimed that the arrest was a case of mistaken identity.
 His sister said that the family launched a search but could not find any clue to his whereabouts for nine months.
 After a year they received a letter from Singh, informing them that he had been arrested in Pakistan as Ranjit Singh, as he had no identification papers and had been charged by the Lahore police in the bombings.
 He was convicted of spying and carrying out the bombings and was given the death penalty.

-Some sources say that he was initially arrested on charges of illegally crossing the India-Pakistan border.
-But after eight days, the Pakistani police charged him with involvement in the 1990 terror blasts at Faisalabad and Lahore.
+Some sources say there was an eight day gap between charges.
 He was accused of working for the Indian Research and Analysis Wing intelligence agency.
 He subsequently confessed on camera to the bombings.

 It was later reported that Ranjit Singh was later apprehended in Canada, and later in Chandigarh in India.

 Death sentence

 In 1991 Singh was given the death sentence under Pakistan's Army Act.
-His sentence was upheld by the High Court Division and later by the Appellate Division.
+His sentence was upheld by the High Court Division and later by the Appeallate Division.
 The Supreme Court dismissed a petition to review his death sentence in March 2006 as Singh's lawyers failed to appear for the hearing.
 Singh said that his appeal had been dismissed by the Pakistan Supreme Court only because of lack of interest by his former lawyer.

 Issues with prosecution

-Singh had been arrested on the night of 30 August 1990 at the Kasur border for illegally crossing the Indo-Pakistani border.
-Eight days after, the police implicated him in the terrorist bombings.
-Burney also pointed out that the same magistrate had recorded the witness statements in all the four bombings, of which one had taken place at Faisalabad and the remaining three at Lahore, although the police investigations involved four different police stations and two different districts.
-He said four different magistrates should have recorded the statements.
-None of the statements recorded in front of the magistrate were taken under oath.
-Singh had been paraded before the witnesses in the absence of the magistrate, and the police had informed the witnesses that he was the bomber.
-This was confirmed by Salim's testimony.

 An Indian origin British lawyer, Jas Uppal, campaigning for his release, pointed to several problems with the prosecution in the trial.
-These problems included: